 “It is inappropriate to include a folding ‘stabilizing brace’ accessory in the overall length measurement of a firearm because, unlike a rifle or shotgun, a stabilizing brace is not an element of either a statutory or regulatory definition of a firearm.”

-The ATF previously stated that 26 inches is the threshold for “concealability.”
+The ATF previously stated that 26 inches is the threshold for “concealability”2.
 If you built an AR-style pistol with an overall length of over 26 inches, the ATF would not consider that item concealable.
 If it is not concealable, it cannot be an AOW.
 Many gun owners and even gun manufacturers took full advantage of this loophole by attaching vertical foregrips to AR-style pistols and Mossberg Shockwave-style firearms with an overall length of over 26 inches.
 The result: a weapon that would only be classified as a firearm and would not require any federal registration.

 An Ohio man owned an AR-style pistol, equipped with a modified cheek rest and a barrel less than 16 inches.
-He was charged with a felony for possessing an unregistered NFA item, specifically a short-barreled rifle (“SBR”).
-The man relied on an ATF letter stating that the accessory did not turn an AR-pistol into an SBR.
+The man allegedly possessed an unregistered NFA item, specifically a short-barreled rifle (“SBR”).
+The man relied on an ATF letter stating that the accessory did not turn an AR pistol into an SBR.
 The government convinced the judge to exclude the ATF pistol brace letter from evidence.
 That means the jury did not even get to review the ATF’s letter explaining their interpretation of the law.
-Fortunately, the jury saw through the government’s arguments and, ultimately, the man was found not guilty.
+Fortunately, the jury acquitted the man.

 If you have any questions about the legality of a certain type of firearm, or if you have concerns that you may be the target of an ATF investigation, you should contact an experienced firearms attorney immediately.
 Do not forget your constitutional rights.